-Over the past few years, lighting technology has come a long way.
+Over the past few years, bike lighting technology has come a long way.

-The latest development being something called daytime running lights, also known by individual manufacturers’ names like Day Bright, DRL, BEAM, Day Light, Daylight Visible Flash, and others.
+The latest development is called daytime running lights, also known by individual manufacturers’ names like Day Bright, DRL, BEAM, Day Light, Daylight Visible Flash, etc.

 They adjust the luminescence levels so that they can be brighter in daylight, making them more visible when you need them to be, as well as maintaining a brilliant, steady luminescence at night.

 This is great because 80% of cycling accidents occur during the day, counter to what you might expect, so the strong daytime luminescence improves your safety and helps you make it from A to B in one piece.

 - Expect to Spend : $20 to $40

 Bar gel is the modern-day equivalent of traditional cork padding.

 They consist of strips of super-durable gel padding installed under the bar tapes, which can be cut to fit any handlebars to help absorb shock by distributing pressure, improving the quality of your riding experience, especially over bumpy roads.